finger563/webgme-hfsm/src/plugins/SoftwareGenerator/README.md

 - [x] No two sibling states can have the same name
 - [x] States cannot have more than one initial state
 - [x] States must have an initial sub state selected
+- [x] States should not have any transitions without an Event unless they contain an End State
 - [x] Any substate containing an End State must have an End Transition (no event) leaving the state
 - [x] States cannot have more than one End Transition